Services

 AI & ML development

-AI usually breaks where a real operating path meets production constraints.
-The next step is to see where the risk sits before deciding how to ship.
+AI usually breaks when a real workflow meets production constraints.
+Start by finding where context, quality, rollout, or ownership can create cost before deciding how to ship.

-The market pushes product teams to ship AI faster.
+Product teams are under pressure to ship AI faster.

-That does not remove the constraints that make launches fail.
+That pressure does not remove the constraints that decide whether the workflow can hold in production.

-Once an AI capability touches users, internal operations, or systems of record, weak assumptions turn into product risk.
+Once enterprise AI touches users, internal operations, or systems of record, weak assumptions turn into support load, rework, and trust risk.

 What usually breaks first in live use

-Teams often discover the real failure modes after release
+Teams often discover the real failure modes only after users and internal teams are already exposed.

 No clear owner, so quality decisions drift